 What happens during the school evaluation process?
 A key part of that question is the word process.
 That’s because in the case of school evaluations, evaluation doesn’t mean the same thing as test.

 In most schools, an evaluation is called a comprehensive educational evaluation.
 Keep in mind that not all schools handle this evaluation process the same way.
-But here’s an overview of the main things to expect before, during, and after an evaluation.
+But here are some typical parts to the process:

-When a student is referred for evaluation, a team usually meets to discuss the referral.
-That team includes teachers who work with the student, as well as the student’s family, a special education teacher, and a school administrator.
+Parents can request an evaluation, or the school can refer students for one.
+In either case, an evaluation team meets to review the request/referral.
+That team includes teachers who work with the student.
+Others on the team include the student’s family, a special education teacher, and a school administrator.

-Together, the team talks about the reasons for referral and decides what assessments the student needs.
-They then make an evaluation plan that outlines the recommended testing.
+The team talks about the reasons for the request/referral, and they decide what tests the student needs.
+Then, they come up with a plan that outlines the recommended testing.
 That may include:

 - Psychological evaluation: This takes a closer look at the student’s emotions, behavior, and social skills.

-- Other evaluations: These may include speech-language, physical therapy, occupational therapy, or other specialized evaluations, if necessary.
+- Other evaluations: These may include speech-language, physical therapy, occupational therapy, or other specialized evaluations.

 - Are these tests the right ones to figure out if my child has a “suspected disability”?
 (If you’re not sure what the tests are, ask the IEP case manager or coordinator to explain.)